NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             a feedback to the NOAA RDHPCS leadership using the link: https://forms.gle/FGkdQoCUkAGm63mc7

-            .. rubric:: How to address an authentication issue on the Parallel Works [PW]
-               login?[\ `edit </index.php?title=FAQ&action=edit&section=23>`__\ ]
+- How to address an authentication issue on the Parallel Works [PW] login?[\ `edit </index.php?title=FAQ&action=edit&section=23>`__\ ]
                :name: how-to-address-an-authentication-issue-on-the-parallel-works-pw-loginedit